sbmandava/KG-network/README.md

 ### Development in Progress.
 * Building docker-compose for portability
 * exposing relationships.html on a web endpoint
-* exposing vector_context.jsonl and llm prompt as API
+* exposing NLP chat interface which automates the ingestion and prompting and expose it as streaming API